-In controlled clinical trials, 26% (266/1008) of subjects treated with EFV 600 mg QD experienced new onset skin rash compared with 17% (111/635) of patients treated in control groups (see the package insert).
-Rash associated with blistering, moist desquamation, or ulceration occurred in 0.9% (9/1008) of patients treated with EFV.
-Among approximately 2200 treated subjects in all studies and expanded access programs, the incidence of Grade 4 rash (e.g., erythema multiformed and Stevens-Johnson syndrome) was 0.14%.
+Among approximately 2200 treated subjects in all studies and expanded access programs, the incidence of Grade 4 rash (e.g., erythema multiforme and Stevens-Johnson syndrome) was 0.14%.
 The median time to onset of rash in adults was 11 days, and the median duration was 16 days.
-The discontinuation rate for rash in clinical trials was 1.7% (17/1008).
 EFV should be discontinued in persons developing severe rash associated with blistering, desquamation, mucosal involvement, or fever.
 Appropriate antihistamines and/or corticosteroids may improve the tolerability and hasten the resolution of rash.